 Put it on everything!
 I kid.
 (Sort of) I usually throw my chipotle aioli into a container and put it in the fridge, but you can put it in a squirt bottle for more efficient condiment action.

 If you're like me and you toss anything that even comes close to expiring then you're in luck - this condiment lasts a long time in your fridge!
 (Of course if you're like my parents and you still have ranch dressing from 2001 you can disregard this part).
 You can use it a month later no problem (it won't last that long, trust me).

-This chipotle mayo recipe is already gluten free but it can also be made vegan if you use vegan mayo.
+This chipotle mayo recipe is gluten free.
+Use vegenaise and you have a vegan chipotle mayo.
 If you are on a strict keto diet simply omit the honey and you have a keto chipotle mayo.